MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/budget-bid-strategies.md

 |[Keyword Match Types](#keywordmatchtypes)|Search|

 ## <a name="budgettypes"></a>Budget Types
-Your budget tells Bing Ads how much you want to spend on your campaign.
-You can set a daily budget for each campaign and when you reach your budget, Bing Ads will stop displaying your ads until the next day or month.
+Your budget tells Microsoft Advertising how much you want to spend on your campaign.
+You can set a daily budget for each campaign and when you reach your budget, Microsoft Advertising will stop displaying your ads until the next day or month.
 Keep your advertising costs under control by keeping track of your budget.

 > [!WARNING]
 > Your budget is a target; your actual spend might be higher or lower.
 Variations are caused by a number of factors, such as different traffic volumes in different days of the week, or automatic detection and refunding of fraud clicks that can give money back to a campaign within a few hours of the click.
-Bing Ads anticipates and automatically compensates for the fluctuations, and usually keeps overspend to less than 100% above your daily limit.
+Microsoft Advertising anticipates and automatically compensates for the fluctuations, and usually keeps overspend to less than 100% above your daily limit.
 >
-> Also note that Bing Ads does not require your campaign budget to be higher than the ad group and keyword bids.
+> Also note that Microsoft Advertising does not require your campaign budget to be higher than the ad group and keyword bids.
 In other words ad group and keyword bids are validated independently of the campaign budget.

 With shared budgets you can set a single daily budget that can be used by any campaign within the same account.
-This enables you to efficiently distribute a single daily budget across all campaigns or across a defined group of campaigns within your Bing Ads account.
+This enables you to efficiently distribute a single daily budget across all campaigns or across a defined group of campaigns within your Microsoft Advertising account.

 > [!IMPORTANT]
-> You might need to code for shared budgets in the Bing Ads platform, even if you do not use shared budgets.
+> You might need to code for shared budgets in the Microsoft Advertising platform, even if you do not use shared budgets.
 To determine whether the campaign uses a shared budget, check the value of the [BudgetId](../campaign-management-service/campaign.md#budgetid) element (via Campaign Management service) or [Budget Id](../bulk-service/campaign.md#budgetid) field (via Bulk service).

 The Bing Ads API supports the *DailyBudgetAccelerated*  and *DailyBudgetStandard* values as defined in the [BudgetLimitType](../campaign-management-service/budgetlimittype.md) value set.